linbug/Liverwort-growth-rate-analysis/README.md

 ![alt tag](https://github.com/linbug/Liverwort-growth-rate-analysis/blob/master/growth.png)

-The perimeter of each growing gemma was drawn freehand in imageJ, and this data was analysed in an ipython notebook using the Pandas package.
+The perimeter of each growing gemma was drawn freehand in ImageJ, and this data was analysed in an IPython notebook using the Pandas package.

-See the ipython notebook [here] (http://nbviewer.ipython.org/github/linbug/Liverwort-growth-rate-analysis/blob/master/growth%20rate%20analysis.ipynb)
+See the IPython notebook [here] (http://nbviewer.ipython.org/github/linbug/Liverwort-growth-rate-analysis/blob/master/growth%20rate%20analysis.ipynb)

 A second round of this experiment was performed with different lines.
 See the second round [here](https://github.com/linbug/Round-two-liverwort-growth-rate-analysis/tree/master)